Headteacher's Welcome

 Admissions Arrangements

 All children can start school in the September before their 5th birthday.
 You should apply for your child to start primary or infant school by the 15th of January in the school year your child turns 4.
-For entry in the September 2025 school year, children will have been born between 1st September 2020 and 31st August 2021.
+For entry in the September 2026 school year, children will have been born between 1st September 2021 and 31st August 2022.
 Later start dates are possible and can be discussed with the headteacher.

-Applications for children who were born between 1st September 2021 and 31st August 2022 can be made only from the Autumn of 2025.
+Applications for children who were born between 1st September 2022 and 31st August 2023 can be made only from the Autumn of 2026.

-Following the conversion to academy status the South York Multi Academy Trust is our admissions authority.
 Applications are processed by, and must be made via, the Local Authority.
-You will find the South York Multi Academy Trust Admissions Policy on our Policies page of this website.
-Our PAN (Proposed Admission Number) for both September 2024 and September 2025 is 30.
+You will find the Admissions Policy for the current academic year and for admissions into next year;’s reception on our Policies page of this website.

-For any queries about the admissions policy or process you can email [email protected] or call 01904 551554.
+For any queries about the admissions process you can email [email protected] or call 01904 551554.
 Further details are available on their website, and details of the admissions policies for all York schools can be found here.

-Will your child start reception in September 2025?
+Will your child start reception in September 2026?

-Applications for a place in Reception starting in September 2025 opened on 12th September 2024.
-Please note that applying early does not give any priority, although to have the best chance of your application being successful you should complete and submit your application by the deadline which was the 15th January 2025.
+Applications for a place in Reception starting in September 2026 opened on 12th September 2025.
+Please note that applying early does not give any priority, although to have the best chance of your application being successful you should complete and submit your application by the deadline which is the 12th January 2026.
 Late applications can still be made after this date.
+National Offer Day is the 16th April 2026, or the next working day.

 Applications for entry into reception can be made by using the online form to apply for a school place.